FermiQC/Fermi.jl/README.md

 ## Contribute
 PR's, issues, and suggestions are very welcome!
 You might consider reaching out before starting work so that we can avoid duplication of efforts.
-Check the roadmap below for an idea of where this project is heading towards.
+Besides browsing our issues for things that needs fixing/enhancement you can check the desired features below for ideas of what you can do!
 Contact [Gustavo Aroeira](https://github.com/gustavojra) for any inquiries.

+## Desired Features

+**1. New Methods for Energy Computations**
+  * Unrestricted MP2
+  * Unrestricted CC and High order CC methods (e.g. CCSDT, CCSDTQ)
+  * Configuration Interaction (CID, CISD, FCI, selective CI, etc)
+  * Relativistic Methods
+  * Methods beyond Born-Oppenheimer approximation
+  * Excited States
+**2. Properties**
+  * Dipole Moments
+  * Polarizability
+  * IR intensities
+  * Harmonic Frequencies
+  * Anharmonic Frequencies
+**3. Computational schemes**
+  * GPU Computations
+  * Distributed Computations